Nayos1337/cscg2020/game/maze/emoji/writeup.md

 00000000: 3C 33 2A E3 73 7C 86 D1  F4 F6 BB 91 45 00 00 00  <3*.s|......E...
 00000010: 00 00
 ```
-This seems to be position packets (the `P` at the begining also matches that assumption)
+This seems to be position packets (the `P` at the beginning also matches that assumption)

 But these just spam our output at the moment so we can edit our parser, to ignore them for now.
 ```python